dokmelody/jam/docs/specs/Doknil.md

 Nation
 Continent

+world --> {
+  mars isa Planet
+  earth isa Planet

-world/places --> {
+  .earth.places --> {
     southAmerica isa Continent
-  cile isa Nation of southAmerica santiago isa Capital of cile
+    cile isa Nation of southAmerica
+    santiago isa Capital of cile
   }
+}

-lordOfTheRings/places --> {
+world/lordOfTheRings.places --> {
-  !replaceContext world/places
+  !exclude world.earth.places

   gondor isa City
 }
 ```

-Contexts can share same set of facts
+In this example ``santiago`` is not a city in context ``lordOfTheRings`` context, because it overrides the facts about ``world.earth.places``.
+But ``mars`` is still a planet also in ``lordOfTheRings`` context.

+### Reusing context facts

+Facts specified in a distinct (i.e. non-parent) context can be imported in a new context using something like ``!include some/distinct/context.some.group``.

 ```
-lordOfTheRings/places --> {
+world/thesisOnTolkien --> {
-  !overrideContext world/places

-  gondor isa City
+  !include world/lordOfTheRings.places
 }

-hobbit/places --> {
-  !includeContext lordOfTheRigs/places
-}
 ```

+Also in this case if one see that some group of facts can be reused, he can freely refactor the source context adding a group (because the semantic of the source context will not change), and then import the facts in the target context.

+### Context information propagation

+* Facts inside a parent context are also facts of the child context (e.g. ``c1`` facts are also facts of ``c1/c2``).
+* Facts of a parent group context are also facts of a child group context (e.g. ``c1.g1`` facts are also facts of ``c1.g1.g2``).
+* If a target context include/exclude facts of a context ``c1.g1``, then also facts of context ``c1.g1.g2`` are included/excluded.
+* If a target context include/exclude facts of a context ``c1.g1``, then also facts of context ``c1.g1.g2`` are included/excluded, while there is no effect on distinct source contexts like ``c1/c2`` and ``c1.g3``.

 ### Negation

 Doknil assumes (closed-world-assumption)[https://en.wikipedia.org/wiki/Closed-world_assumption], i.e. what is not currently known to be true, is false.

 Sometime the DokMelody IDE can manage at the UI level some roles according the  (open-world-assumption)[https://en.wikipedia.org/wiki/Open-world_assumption], i.e. that the truth value of a statement may be true irrespective of whether or not it is known to be true.
-But this is not formalized.
+But this is not formalized in Doknil, and it is only implicitely managed from the DokMelody UI.

-Despite the closed-world-assumption, Doknil can support also explicit negation, using the contexts, and in particular the ``!replaceContext ..`` statement.
-So a context can explicitely negate facts asserted in a context.
-This information is used for sure during derivation of facts, but it can be used also from the DokMelody IDE for showing in a clear way the differences of a branch context respect its parent context.
+Despite the closed-world-assumption, Doknil can support also explicit negation, using the contexts, and in particular the ``!exclude`` statement.
+So a context can explicitely negate facts asserted in a group context.
+This information is used for sure during derivation of facts, but it can be used also from the DokMelody IDE for showing in a clear way the differences between two contexts.

-### Attributes vs links
+### Reification

-A link (i.e. a relationships in graph-databases) connects two instances/cards using the Doknil semantic and derivation rules.

-An attribute (i.e. a property in graph-database) is a named property of an instance containing usually a value, but also a reference to another instance.

-In Doknil there are only links.
-Instances can have attributes, but they are managed externally to Doknil, in the host system containing effective representation of instances.
-Optionally an instance can generate automatically links, according its content, expecially if these links must follow the derivation semantic of Doknil.
-In this way queries are simpler and coherent.

-### Single hiearrchy for Owner and Role

-An ``Owner`` in the ``of ...`` part can be only in one hiearchy.
-This because it is error-prone classyfing ah hiearchy of owner in different ways.

-A ``Role`` can be part only of one hierarchy.

-### Multiple hierarchies for Contexts

-A ``Context`` can be in more than one hierachy.
-In this way one can classify contexts in different logical ways.
-For example the same author of a paper can be part of different organizations.
+Doknil does not support reification, so facts can not be subject of discourse.
+This simplify the semantic of the language.

+### Meta information

+``contexts`` and ``roles`` can be used as ``instances`` and so they can be used as subjects of new links.

+This is useful in particular on the UI/IDE side for grouping roles and contexts according different aspects.

 ## Doknil syntax

 Like in case of [RDF](https://en.wikipedia.org/wiki/RDF_query_language) there can be different syntaxes, e.g. inside Dok code, inside Clojure code, and so on.
+The important thing is the semantic and the related concepts.

+The previous examples were expressed in Dok-like syntax.

+### Namespaces

+``instances``, ``contexts`` and ``roles`` share the same namespace, i.e. there can be an instance and a context both named ``world``. ``Roles`` starsts with capital letters, so in practice there can not be clashes with ``instances`` and ``contexts``.

 ## Validation using PMBOK specification